djtersteegc/rx02-emulator-mega-shield/README.md

 # rx02-emulator-mega-shield

 Arduino Mega2560 shield with buttons and LCD based on [AK6DN's DEC RX02 emulator](https://github.com/AK6DN/rx02_emulator) board design and code.
-There is a fork of his project at  https://github.com/djtersteegc/rx02_emulator that adds support for the new board design.
+There is a fork of his project at  https://github.com/djtersteegc/rx02_emulator that adds software support for the new board design.

 ![rx02-1](docs/RX02-1.jpg)